Play or carry? Aussie mates pull off US Open flip-flop | Taiwan News

-ERIN, Wisconsin (AP) — For the second straight year, Aussies Nick Flanagan and Aron Price will walk the U.S. Open fairways together.
+ERIN, Wis.
+(AP) — For the second straight year, Aussies Nick Flanagan and Aron Price will walk the U.S. Open fairways together.

 This year's different, though.
 Flanagan, who caddied for Price at Oakmont last year, will be playing at Erin Hills, while Price will take his turn carrying Flanagan's bag.